-- I. Liaise with the headteacher to inform him or her of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations. - II.
-As required, liaise with the case manager and where required, the local authority designated officer, in all cases involving allegations against members of staff (both current and former members of staff). - III.
-Liaise with staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.
-Act as a source of support, advice and expertise for staff.
+- Refer cases of suspected abuse to the West Sussex MASH.
+Where a referral is made that notes are completed that same day. - Support staff who make referrals to local authority Children's Social Care. - Refer cases to the Channel programme where there is a radicalisation concern as required. - Support staff who make referrals to the Channel programme. - Refer cases where a person is dismissed or left due to risk/harm to a child, to the Disclosure and Barring Service as required. - Refer cases where a crime may have been committed to the police, via the MASH, as required. - Ensure all child protection files are kept separately and securely from other records and accessible only by staff who need to access them for safeguarding purposes. - Liaise with the head teacher or principal to inform him or her of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigation. - As required, liaise with the case manager and where required the LADO, in all cases involving allegations against members of staff (both current and former members of staff). - Liaise with staff on matters of safety and safeguarding, and when deciding whether to make a referral by liaising with relevant agencies. - Act as a source of support, advice and expertise for staff.

-8. Training
+Training

-- I. As well as training all members of staff as above, the DSL and deputies should undergo training to provide them with the skills required to carry out the role.
-This training should be updated at least every two years. - II.
-The designated lead and deputies should undertake Prevent awareness training.
+As well as training all members of staff as above, the DSL and deputies should undergo training to provide them with the skills required to carry out the role.
+This training should be updated at least every two years.

+The DSL and deputies should undertake Prevent Awareness training.